-Mary Kathleen is a ghost town halfway between Mount Isa and Cloncurry which used to be an uranium mine that existed from the 1950s to the 1980s.
+Mary Kathleen is a ghost town halfway between Mount Isa and Cloncurry.
+It was a uranium mine that existed from the 1950s to the 1980s.
 Uranium was first found at the site in 1954 by Clem Walton and Norm McConachy and the site was named for Norm’s wife who had died only two weeks earlier.
 They sold the mining rights to Rio Tinto who formed Mary Kathleen Uranium (MKU) Ltd to develop a mine and service town.
 An architect-designed town grew during 1956-58, with reticulated water from Lake Corella.

 A sales contract with the United Kingdom Atomic Energy Authority was signed in 1956.
 The project was developed by MKU at a cost of $24 million.
 Mining commenced at the end of 1956 and the treatment plant was commissioned in June 1958.
 At the opening, Prime Minister Robert Menzies unveiled this plaque with Queensland premier Frank Nicklin.
 In the first five years of its open-cut operation, MKU extracted 4080 tonnes of uranium oxide but in 1963 the major supply contract had been satisfied ahead of schedule, and large reserves of ore lay at grass.
 The works were closed down until 1974, when Rio Tinto got new supply contracts with Japanese, German and American power utilities.